• Skip to main content

 A Trip to the Moon (1902) by Georges Méliès

 This short film is an absolute must for any silent film watcher.
-Although your kids may appreciate the prat falls of Keaton more so than they recognize the genius innovation of Méliès, they will at least recognize the iconic image of a moon with a rocket in its eye.
+Although your kids may appreciate the prat falls of Keaton more than they recognize the genius innovation of Méliès, they will at least recognize the iconic image of a moon with a rocket in its eye.

 So there you have it, plenty of reasons to let your kids have a little extra screen time.
 Be sure to watch with your kids because you will enjoy it just as much as they will.
 If you need an educational reason to do so, think of it as a history lesson!